Bali – Sea Turtle Conservation for Teenagers

 Accommodations Accommodations: Shared single-gender dorm room in a volunteer house.

-Food Food: They provide three meals per day.
+Food Food: Three meals per day.

 Airport Transfers Airport Transfers: Round trip airport transfers are included on the arrival day and departure day.